-If you compare the cost for having your own server at your premise with moving to a cloud hosted SAP environment, you need to take a few steps to enable an apple-to-apple comparison.
-In order to have a fair comparison, you need to take all the relevant cost for having your system on-premise into consideration: Again we have to separate between tangible and intangible cost components.
+If you compare the cost of having your own server at your premise with moving to a cloud-hosted SAP environment, you need to take a few steps to enable an apple-to-apple comparison.
+In order to have a fair comparison, you need to take all the relevant costs for having your system on-premise into consideration: Again we have to separate between tangible and intangible cost components.

 a) Tangible Cost

 These are cost components that can be (fairly) easily calculated).
 The basis for these cost components are hard numbers that directly impact your bottom line.
 However, most of those cost components might be considered sunk cost, specifically if you already built your own data center.
 Moving forward you will have to decide on the weight you put on

 - Cost for the IT personnel required to manage the hardware